How to Save Leftover Paint with Plastic Wrap

 If you bought paint recently, you know that good quality paint is not cheap, so when you buy a gallon you want to make sure you use every drop of it.

-Now, although the can is half filled with paint it’s also half filled with air, and that air can cause problems.
+Now, although the can is half-filled with paint it’s also half filled with air, and that air can cause problems.
 For instance, a thick skin will form on the top layer of the paint, making it almost impossible to use next time.

-You want to try to set it as carefully as you can on top of the paint, right on the paint itself, and then press it against the sides of the can.
+Set it as carefully as you can on top of the paint, right on the paint itself, and then press it against the sides of the can.

 So once the plastic’s sitting right on the paint like that, just replace the lid and store the paint.
 Then when you’re ready to paint again, just pull off the lid carefully.

 Remove the plastic and the paint will be fresh, ready for a new coat.

 Watch the video above to see Joe’s Simple Solution.

 |When to Use Leftover Paint?||Paint Splatter Guard||Plastic Wrap Painting Tip||Tip for Sealing Paint Cans|